 Anything that you cannot freeze for another time, incorporate into a new dish, or even donate to a food bank or soup kitchen, or try to compost (check which foods you can and cannot compost – for example, cooked food will attract rodents).

-Christmas do’s and don’t’s
+Wildlife-friendly Christmas do's and don't's

 Don’t put out ‘reindeer food’ that contains glitter and sequins.
 This is bad for garden wildlife!